Ontario Superior Court of Justice halts privatization of Hydro One

-The Ontario Superior Court of Justice has held that the Harris government did not have legal authority to relinquish public control of Hydro One by offering its shares for sale to private investors.
+In Payne v.
+Ontario (Ministry of Energy, Science and Technology), the Ontario Superior Court of Justice held that the Harris government did not have legal authority to relinquish public control of Hydro One by offering its shares for sale to private investors.
 The Court of Appeal has since concluded the Government’s appeal is moot.

 When the Harris government reformed the electricity sector, it set out detailed plans for introducing competition at the consumer level and broke Ontario Hydro into various parts.
 The government did not indicate that its plans included privatizing Hydro One Inc., which took over the transmission grid from Ontario Hydro.